March 17, 2013

 - Don't worry whether or not this is really labor.
 For the vast majority, labor eventually makes itself very clear.

-- Try to be patient and have confidence that your body is doing exactly what it needs to do.
+- Try to be patient and feel confident that your body knows what it's doing.

 - Take good care of yourself.
 Eat, drink plenty of fluids, and rest or take a walk.

 - Surround yourself with people that help you feel comfortable and safe.
 Your support team can keep you company and provide reassurance.

 - The cervix continues to thin out and open, dilating to 3 or 4 centimeters.

 - Labor is meant to be gradual, so this phase may take quite a while usually about two-thirds of the total labor time.
 Over a period of several hours, contractions will become longer, stronger and more regular (about 5 minutes apart, each one lasting 25 to 45 seconds -- but these times can vary).

 - A pinkish vaginal discharge (called show) usually increases as labor progresses.

 - It can be hard to believe that this is it.
 Take time to settle down and work with the labor -- change positions and go with what feels best.